 The DMS curriculum is a professional medical education didactic program resulting in a Doctor of Medical Science (DMS) degree.

 The student can opt to focus his/her medical education in the study of Primary Care Medicine, Internal Medicine, Emergency Medicine or Medical Education.
 The offering of the Emergency Medicine and Internal Medicine options are contingent on enrollment numbers.

 A physician assistant must be skilled in problem-solving and demonstrate expertise in diagnosis.
-The DMS curriculum will advance the students’ medical knowledge, and provide an opportunity for students to collaborate with medical experts for the advancement of problem-solving skills and diagnosis.
+The DMS curriculum will advance the students’ medical knowledge, and provide an opportunity for students to collaborate with physician experts for the advancement of problem-solving skills and diagnosis.
 The emphasis will be on educating clinicians to address primary care medicine in all health care settings and will employ the distinctive medical model for the maintenance of health and treatment of disease.

 In the Medical Education Cognate option, the curriculum, instruction, and assessment strategies help those who are teaching (or who aspire to teach) improve their effectiveness while implementing constructivist, student-centered (competency) instructional models.
-We model what we teach in how we teach so the students (who are teachers themselves) can experience these methods and strategies from their students’ perspectives and, at the same time, learn what those strategies look like from a teacher’s perspective.
+We model what we teach, in how we teach, so the students (who are teachers themselves) can experience these methods and strategies from their students’ perspectives and, at the same time, learn what those strategies look like from a teacher’s perspective.